redmod-team/profit/doc/ui.rst

   Example of the axis options for a 2D graph-type.

-The section **axis options** contains all control options concerning the selection and the display of the data.
+The section **axis options** contains all the control options concerning the selection and the display of the data.
 Depending on the graph-type different options are available.

 .. confval:: x | y | z